asadc24/CalgaryParks101/README.md

-# CalgaryParks101
+# YYC-PARKS
 An app to help find parks in Calgary

+Introduction:

+YYC-PARKS is a web application aimed to help people find park equipment in the Calgary area.
+The current iteration of the product features searching based on communities, featuring visualized data and an interactive map for each community.
+I have built the API endpoints needed for features to be implemented in the future.

 Technology Used:

-Python: Used for manipulating the City of Calgary datasets into a workable format
+Python: Used for manipulating the City of Calgary datasets into a workable format (Datesets referenced below)
  - Libraries used: shapely, geojson

 Node/ExpressJS: Used for setting up a REST API to call on our frontend